bachelor-2014/report/v2/human_interaction.md

 \label{fig:gui_screenshot_logging} ](images/gui_logs.png)

 The design outlined above is illustrated in figure \ref{fig:gui_design_outline}.
-It shows the calls involved the process of starting up EvoBot, connecting to it, and interacting with it through the web client.
+It shows the calls involved in the process of starting up EvoBot, connecting to it, and interacting with it through the web client.

 ![A sequence diagram showing the communications between the communication layer